Chanel No. 5: Provenance of the recipe

 Beaux perfected what was to become Chanel No. 5 over several months in the late summer and autumn of 1920.
 He worked from the rose and jasmine base of Rallet N°1, altering it to make it cleaner, more daring, reminiscent of the polar freshness he had experienced during his war years.
 He experimented with modern synthetics, adding his own invention "Rose E.B." and notes derived from a new jasmine source, a commercial ingredient called Jasophore.
 The revamped, complex formula also increased the quantities of orris root, iris root, and natural musks.

-The key was Beaux's use of aldehydes.
-Aldehydes are organic compounds of carbon, oxygen and hydrogen.
-They are manipulated in the laboratory at crucial stages of chemical reaction whereby the process arrests and isolates the scent.
-When used creatively, aldehydes act as "seasonings", as aroma boosters.
-Beaux's student, Constantin Weriguine, said the aldehyde Beaux used had the clean note of the arctic, "a melting winter note".
+The key was Beaux's use of aldehydes as aroma boosters.
+Beaux's student, Constantin Weriguine, said the aldehyde Beaux used had the clean note of the Arctic, "a melting winter note".
 A laboratory assistant, mistaking a full strength mixture for a ten percent dilution, had jolted the compound with a quantity of aldehyde never before used.
 Beaux prepared ten glass vials for Chanel's assessment.
 Numbered 1–5 and 20–24, each group a variation of the compound.
 "Number five.
 Yes," Chanel said later, "that is what I was waiting for.
 A perfume like nothing else.
 A woman's perfume, with the scent of a woman."

 According to Chanel, the formula used to produce No. 5 has changed little since its creation, except for the necessary exclusion of natural civet and certain nitro-musks.
-The Eau de Parfume, though, is a different fragrance from the Parfum and the Eau de Toilette, and was composed in the eighties by Jacques Polge as a modern version of No. 5.
+The Eau de Parfum, though, is a different fragrance from the Parfum and the Eau de Toilette, and was composed in the eighties by Jacques Polge as a modern version of No. 5.